eerojala/Maze-Solver/README.md

 # Maze-Solver

+NOTE: New version with faster algorithm released.
+Updated code can be found in branch `better_solution`.
+The updated application has also been released and can be found in the Release page as Maze-Solver v1.0.1.
+The code for the old solution is still in this main branch for the time being and the older version of the application can still be found in the releases as Maze-Solver v1.0.

 A small Java 11 application for solving mazes parsed from text files.

 Must have a Java development kit (JDK) and a Java runtime environment (JRE) installed in your computer (Java version 11 or above)

 Instructions:
 1. Download the release zip from this repository: https://github.com/eerojala/Maze-Solver/releases/tag/Relase
+   * 1.0.1 for the updated version, 1.0 for the older version
-2. Unzip the folder anywhere you please
+3. Unzip the folder anywhere you please
-3. Create/paste any maze text files in this folder you wish to solve (instructions below for file syntax)
+4. Create/paste any maze text files in this folder you wish to solve (instructions below for file syntax)
    * The release zip file comes with 2 ready-made maze text files
 5. Open a command line and navigate to the unzipped folder
 6. Run `java -jar Maze-Solver.jar` in order to start the application
 7. When the application is running type the name of the file you wish to solve (or path to the file if it is not located in the same folder root as the jar file)
 8. If the maze was able to be parsed/solved then the solution will be printed into the console and also written to a txt file which will be created in the same folder as the jar file
-   * NOTE: The solution will contain ASCII arrow characters (↑, → , ↓, ← ) which might not be able to be printed correctly at least in Windows 11.
-However the solution txt file is encoded in UTF-8 so they should be visible there
+   * NOTE: The in the older version the solution console print will contain UTF-8 arrow characters (`↑`, `→`, `↓`, `←`) which might not be able to be printed correctly at least in Windows 11.
+However the solution txt file is encoded in UTF-8 so they should be visible there.
+The newer version will use single letters to represent the directions (`U`, `R`, `D`, `L`) in the console print.
+The file output still uses the UTF-8 arrow characters.
 9. To exit the program enter `x` or `X`

 Maze file syntax: